spants/hive2mqtt/README.md

 # hive2mqtt
 Python code to pull data from Hive Active Home and publish to MQTT

-Need to install Paha Python MQTT client (using PIP)
+Need to install Paho Python MQTT client (using PIP)
 * pip install paho-mqtt

 Install PIP if it is not installed.